Education

 Building "Learning Velocity" to Prevent Dropout

 Regardless of method, the first two weeks are the critical period.
 Beginners face a wall of confusion with no sense of progress, and most quit here.
-The solution is intentionally designing small wins.
+To get past this barrier, intentionally designing small wins is effective.

 For programming, set a first-week goal of displaying "Hello World" and performing simple calculations.
 For English, "introduce yourself in three sentences."
 For cooking, "make an omelet without burning it."
 These small achievements stimulate the brain's reward system, generating the motivation to continue.